paulotto/LaTeXTrans/README.md

 1. Download LaTeX source code from arXiv
 2. Extract to tex source file directory
 3. Run multi-agent translation workflow
-4. Save translated .tex files and compiled PDF in outputs folder
+4. Save the translated LaTeX project file of the paper and the PDF of the compiled translation in the outputs folder

 ### 🔹 Running with CLI